ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat131A.md

 ### Methods of Instruction

 Using a combination of lecture and student participation, each class session will focus on learning the fundamentals.
 The required textbook is the classic __Statistics__ 4th edition by Freedman, Pisani and Purves.
 I firmly believe that one cannot do statistical computations without the help of good statistical software.
-In this course, you will be asked to do various assignments and practical work using the statistical software __[R](https://www.r-project.org/)__.
+In this course, you will be asked to do various assignments and practical work using the [statistical software R](https://www.r-project.org/).

 ### Homework Assignments